compose/transporter/README.md

 #### flags

 `-log.level "info"` - sets the logging level.
+This is application logging and is unrelated to the commit log.
 Default is info; can be debug or error.

 Building Transporter
 --------------------